-- 1. This Measure shall apply in high seas and EEZs within the convention area north of the equator. - For the purposes of this measure, vessels operated under charter, lease or other similar mechanisms as an integral part of the domestic fleet of a coastal State, shall be considered to be vessels of the host State or Territory.
+1. This Measure shall apply in high seas and EEZs within the convention area north of the equator.

+- 2. For the purposes of this measure, vessels operated under charter, lease or other similar mechanisms as an integral part of the domestic fleet of a coastal State, shall be considered to be vessels of the host State or Territory.
 Such charter, lease or other similar mechanism shall be conducted in a manner so as not to charter known IUU vessels. - 3.
-Nothing in this measure shall prejudice the legitimate rights and obligations of Small

-Island Developing State Members and participating territories in the Convention Area seeking to develop their own domestic fisheries.

-- 4. The total catch of North Pacific Striped Marlin will be subject to a phased reduction such that by 1 January 2013 the catch is 80% of the levels caught in 2000 to 2003. - 5.
-Each flag/chartering CCM with vessels fishing in the convention area north of the equator shall be subject to the following catch limits for North Pacific Striped Marlin for the years 2011 and beyond:
+Nothing in this measure shall prejudice the legitimate rights and obligations of Small Island Developing State Members and participating territories in the Convention Area seeking to develop their own domestic fisheries. - [The total catch of North Pacific Striped Marlin will be subject to a phased reduction such that by 1 January 202813 the catch is 89[80%] of the levels caught in 201800 to 202003. - 5.
+Without prejudice to future agreement on catch limit, eEach flag/chartering CCM with vessels fishing in the convention area north of the equator shall be subject to the following catch limits for North Pacific Striped Marlin for the years 202511 and beyond: - a.
+202511 Average catch from 2018-2020;[10%] reduction of the highest catch between 2000 and 2003;

-[10%] reduction of the highest catch between 2000 and 2003;2012 [15%] reduction of the highest catch between 2000 and 2003;
+2012 [15%] reduction of the highest catch between 2000 and 2003;

-2013 and beyond: [20%] reduction of the highest catch between 2000 and 2003;
+b.
+202813 and beyond: 11% reduction from average catch from 2018-2020[20%] reduction of the highest catch between 2000 and 2003;